knowthen/elm/more on functions/README.md

 ### Exercise 3

-1. Using function composition, create a function named `wordCount` that counts the words in a string.
+1. Using function composition, create a function named `wordCount` that returns the number of words in a sentence.